2023

-History Things: The Gallic Past and French Historical Research in the Eighteenth and Early Nineteenth Century – Public lecture by Lisa Regazzoni (Bielefeld)
+History Things: The Gallic Past and French Historical Research in the Eighteenth and Early Nineteenth Century – Lecture by Lisa Regazzoni (Bielefeld)

 Utrecht, 14 March 2023